turakz/language_analyzer/README.txt

--i have some ideas for what changes need to be made but at the moment, i'm just trying to develop certain components in isolation, testing each one to make sure it runs independent of everything, and then hoping to connect them all together. i can always refine later down the road.
+-i have some ideas for what changes need to be made but at the moment, i'm just trying to develop certain components in isolation, testing each one to make sure each runs independently, and then hoping to connect them all together after i've verified each one does what it is supposed to do. i can always refine later down the road.

 -for example, i wrote the shell, made sure it worked, then wrote the parser, and made sure it worked, before having the shell send input to the parser,